The set of solutions of random XORSAT formulae: Proof of Lemma 3.11 : Peelability implies a sparse basis

-Consider the peeling algorithm and define $\peel$ to be the peeling operator corresponding to one round of synchronous peeling (cf. Table \ref{table:sync_peeling}).
+Consider the peeling algorithm and define $\peel$ to be the peeling operator corresponding to one round of synchronous peeling (cf. Table~\ref {table:sync_peeling}).
 Thus, for a bipartite graph $G$, the residual graph after $t$ rounds of peeling is $\peel^t(G)$.
 Denote by $\peel^{\infty}(G)$ the graph produced by the peeling procedure after it halts: this is the empty graph if $G$ is peelable, and the core of $G$ otherwise.
-Recall that $\TC(G)$ denotes the number of rounds of peeling performed by $\peel^{\infty}(G)$ before halting.
-Further, define $\colp$ to be the collapse operator as per Definition \ref{def:collapsed_graph}.
+Recall that $\TC(G)$ denotes the number of rounds of peeling performed before halting at $\peel^{\infty}(G)$.
+Further, define $\colp $ to be the collapse operator as per Definition~\ref{def:collapsed_graph}.
 For instance $G_* = \colp(G)$.
-The next lemma bounds from above the number of rounds of peeling required to annihilate $G_*$, in terms of the modified peeling process (consisting of $\tau$ rounds of peeling, followed by collapse, and then peeling until annihilation). \begin{lemma} For any constant $\tau \geq0$ and any peelable bipartite graph $G$,
+The next lemma bounds from above the number of rounds of peeling required to annihilate $G_*$, in terms of the modified peeling process (consisting of $\tau$ rounds of peeling, followed by collapse, and then peeling until annihilation).